Do you accept insurance?

 Do you really make house calls and offer the option of doing evaluations and follow-up visits in my home?

 Absolutely!
 Dr. Grcevich provides services via telemedicine, in your home or at your child’s school.
 The option of having your child seen in traditional office setting is no longer available, but may be offered again if a sufficient number of patients and families express a strong preference for office-based services.
 Charges for services are the same regardless of where they are delivered, except as set forth below.
 Dr. Grcevich may insist upon in-person encounters for clinical or regulatory reasons.

 What age range of patients does Dr. Grcevich see?

 Dr. Grcevich’s practice is limited to child and adolescent psychiatry.
 He may consider accepting new patients over the age of 18 on a case-by-case basis.

-When can my child come to the office or participate in a appointment via telemedicine without a parent being present?
+When can my child participate in a appointment via telemedicine without a parent being present?

 Since youth under the age of 18 require the consent of a parent to make changes in their medication regimen, parents are required to participate in all appointments until their child turns 18.